-Urban Area: Swadlincote including \ Noodville 9 Key Service Villages: Aston-on-Trent Hilton Overseal Willington Etwall Linton Repton Hatton Melbourne Shardlow Local Service Villages: Coton in the Elms Mount Pleasant (Castle Gresley) Rosliston Findern Netherseal Ticknall Hartshorne Newton Solney Weston-on-Trent Rural Villages: Ambaston Caldwell Egginton Lees Milton Stanton by Bridge Thulston Barrow-on-Trent Church Broughton Elvaston Long Lane Scropton Sutton on the Hill Walton on Trent Burnaston Coton Park Kings Newton Lullington Smisby Swarkestone Outside of settlement b oundarie es land will be considere d as countryside.
+Urban Area: Swadlincote including Woodville

+Key Service Villages:

+Aston on Trent Etwall

+Hatton Hilton

+Linton Melbourne

+Overseal Repton

+Shardlow Willington

+Local Service Villages:

+Coton in the Elms Findern

+Hartshorne Mount Pleasant (Castle Gresley)

+Netherseal Newton Solney

+Rosliston Ticknall

+Rural Villages:

+Weston on Trent

+Barrow upon Trent

+Church Broughton

+Kings Newton

+Lullington

+Smisby

+Swarkestone

+Burnaston Coton Park Lees Milton Stanton by Bridge Walton on Trent

+Caldwell Egginton Long Lane Scropton Sutton on the Hill

 Policy SDT1 To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District To provide decent and affordable homes that meet local needs To improve the health and well-being of the population To improve community safety and reduce crime and fear of crime To improve educational achievement and improve the District's skills base To promote social inclusion and reduce inequalities associated with deprivation across the District To improve local accessibility to healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices.
-To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and vilage centres To improve the quality of new development and the existing built environment.
-To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To conserve and enhance the historic environment, heritage assets and their settings To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character Settlement Boundaries and Development ? ~~ ~ ~ ~ ~ ? ? ~ ? ? ~~ ? ~ ? ?
+To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment.
+To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To conserve and enhance the historic environment, heritage assets and their settings To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character Settlement Boundaries and Development ? ~~ ~ ~ ✓ ~ ? ? ~ ? ? ~~ ? ~ ? ?

-This is a thematic policy that seeks to distinguish between the built form of development and the wider countryside.
+6.2.1 This is a thematic policy that seeks to distinguish between the built form of development and the wider countryside.
 The policy will seek to establish those settlements that will be covered by a settlement boundary and hence where the principle of development is likely to be supported, subject to conforming to other relevant policies included in the Local Plan.
 Outside of settlement boundaries more restrictive controls over development will be applied.
 This policy was first proposed through the South Derbyshire LP2 consultation in December 2015.